Responding to the challenges of COVID-19 and setting you up for long-term success.

 - Custom coaching for your team focused on driving a fund development and relationship-building strategy

 - 7 training sessions for up to four staff and board members — you can rotate participants throughout the program

 - Detailed assessment of your fund development program

-- A supportive cohort of nonprofit peers
+- A supportive and collaborative cohort of nonprofit peers

 What You’ll Learn

 DDP will prepare you with practical tools to build a dynamic development strategy and learn how to seize opportunities for your organization.
 You and your team will learn how to map the path forward amid an evolving nonprofit landscape.
 Topics for DDP 2020-2021 include:

 - Building a team-based approach to fund development